In 2020, consumers spent $861.02 billion online in the U.S.

 Ecommerce content marketing needs a plan to succeed

 As we’ve seen, 91% of organizations worldwide use content marketing.
 The bad news?
 An estimated 88% felt their content was “somewhat” or “not very successful.”
-With the right content strategy, you can create consistently successful outcomes.
+With the right content strategy, you can create consistently successful outcomes, especially for seasonal events like Black Friday.

 But it starts with a plan.